Photos of Newcastle

 Benwell Towers (The Mitre)

-Built in 1831 Benwell Towers, designed by the Tyneside architect John Dobson, replaced an older house on the site which was built in 1221.
-It became the residence of the Bishop of Newcastle in the 1880's and has since provided a number of different functions.
+In 1831, the present building (originally known as Benwell Towers) designed by the Tyneside architect John Dobson replaced the old house and has since provided a number of different functions.
+It became the residence of the Bishop of Newcastle in the 1880's (when Newcastle upon Tyne became a separate see from the diocese of Durham).
 During World War II it became a fire station, and then became a training centre for the National Coal Board in 1947.

 Benwell Towers - The home of Byker Grove